alex1528/azure-terraform-alz/README.md

 # RG-scope role (Reader or Contributor)
 az role assignment list --assignee $oid --scope $rgId -o table

-# VM-scope login role (Virtual Machine User Login)
+# VM-scope login role (Virtual Machine Administrator Login)
 az role assignment list --assignee $oid --scope $vmId -o table
 ```

-You should see Contributor on the correct workload RG for prod/nonprod users, Virtual Machine User Login on the corresponding VMs, and Reader on the relevant RGs for the other groups.
+You should see Contributor on the correct workload RG for prod/nonprod users, Virtual Machine Administrator Login on the corresponding VMs, and Reader on the relevant RGs for the other groups.

+Note: `Virtual Machine Administrator Login` is required to use `sudo` inside the VM after AAD SSH login.
+Quick verification:
+- SSH with AAD: `ssh -o PreferredAuthentications=gssapi-with-mic -l <your_upn> <vm_public_ip>`
+- Verify elevation: `sudo -l` and `sudo whoami` should succeed (expect `root`).

 ## 🌐 **Network Architecture Options**